Brisbane, Australia

 What Is an IP Lawyer?

-An IP lawyer is a legal professional that specialises in issues related to intellectual property.
-This includes matters such as patents, trade marks, licensing, registered designs and copyright.
+An Intellectual Property (IP) lawyer is a legal professional that specialises in intellectual property.
+They give legal advice, draft legal documents, conduct negotiations and provide representation in matters associated with IP.
+This includes patents, trade marks, licensing, registered designs and copyright.

 • Providing advice about intellectual property matters